grafana/sigma-rule-deployment/README.md

 <!-- SOCless that s*cks less! -->

-Automate the conversion, testing, and deployment of [Sigma rules](https://sigmahq.io/) to [Grafana Alerting](https://grafana.com/docs/grafana/latest/alerting/) rules with GitHub Actions using a [Detection as Code](./README.md#what-is-detection-as-code) approach using a declarative configuration file.
+Automate the conversion, testing, and deployment of [Sigma rules](https://sigmahq.io/) to [Grafana Alerting](https://grafana.com/docs/grafana/latest/alerting/) rules with GitHub Actions using a [Detection as Code](./README.md#what-is-detection-as-code) approach with a declarative configuration file.

 ## Available Actions